-The Eagle Clove’s Residence by Heather Johnston Architect is a charming located in Salt Spring Island of the British Columbia Gulf Islands.
-The home takes blending in with the stunning landscape a step further – the wooden construction acts in accordance with the earth is rests on, rising and falling as naturally as the ground.
+The Eagle Clove’s Residence by Heather Johnston Architect is a charming contemporary home design, located in Salt Spring Island of the British Columbia Gulf Islands.
+The home takes blending in with the stunning landscape a step further – the wooden construction acts in accordance with the earth is rests on, rising and falling as naturally as the ground beneath.

 In the thick of shrubbery and endangered species of oak trees, the midcentury style home’s front enjoys 500 feet of waterfront with breathtaking views of the ocean as well as islands in the far southern side.

 Midcentury modern meets bohemian modern in the exterior design of this rustic getaway.
 Floor to ceiling windows at the home’s front grant a constant flow of natural light in addition to opening up the stunning view, while the combination wood-frame and post-and-beam rests atop a stone foundation that has been laid down in tune with the surrounding nature.